DiscoGen: Procedural Generation of Algorithm Discovery Tasks in Machine Learning: DiscoGen

 \subsection{Available Task Domains}

-Table \ref{tab:task_domains} provides a snapshot of the domains in DiscoGen, which represent diverse fields ranging from simple applied problems to complex foundational ones, spanning supervised to reinforcement learning.
-We expect this collection to grow with open-source community contributions.
+Table \ref{tab:task_domains} shows the domains in DiscoGen, which we expect to grow from open-source contributions; adding new domains needs only mild adaptation of existing codebases.
+Due to imbalanced task counts, we recommend stratified sampling over domains to reduce bias, which is supported by the DiscoGen library.
 We describe each domain, its modules and datasets in Appendix \ref{app:domains}.
-We describe a small number of additional domains and editable modules which are not analysed in this paper, due to computational limitations, in Appendix \ref{app:extra_domains}, and the associated full task count ($\sim 100B$) in Appendix \ref{app:counts}.
-Creating new domains is simple, needing only mild adaptation of existing codebases.
-Due to imbalanced task counts, we recommend uniformly sampling domains to reduce bias; such functionality is supported within the DiscoGen library.

 DiscoGen exhibits useful diversity across these millions of tasks; in \cref{sec:prompts}, we show that ADA optimisation improves as more DiscoGen tasks are experienced.
+In \cref{sec:onpolicy} we demonstrate how performance varies across different editable module combinations; as the number of editable modules lowers the ADA's success rate.
 The domains supported in DiscoGen span a range of machine learning fields, incorporate datasets of varying complexity and difficulty, and are built upon codebases of differing scales.
 Most task domains include unique modules, and when there is overlap, implementations are domain-specific.
-In Appendix \ref{app:onpolicyresults}, we explore how ADA performance changes in on-policy RL for all 15 possible module combinations.
-Our analysis reveals that increasing the number of editable modules lowers the ADA's success rate, but the increased flexibility raises its achievable performance ceiling.

 We further validate this diversity through \textit{rank correlation analysis} over the performance of different ADAs in DiscoBench (\cref{sec:discobench_results}), a subset of DiscoGen tasks, in Figures \ref{fig:all_data_corr} \& \ref{fig:split_corrs} (Appendix \ref{app:correlation}).
 Hierarchical clustering of the correlation matrix reveals distinct patterns; while correlation is often high between similar modules in different domains or different modules in the same domain, there are also anti-correlations where strong performance in one task implies poor performance in another, including within the same domain.
 The Fisher-Z transformed mean Spearman correlation is $\sim0.4$; high enough to indicate non-random signal, while sufficiently small to show low redundancy in DiscoGen.
 Notably, we also find that clustering patterns are \textit{distinct} between meta-train and meta-test, demonstrating how the \textit{same algorithm} can rank differently across datasets.